masud5009/laragon-custom-domain-add/README.md

 # laragon-custom-domain-add
-Configuration files and a step-by-step guide to adding a custom domain in Laragon for local development
+🚀 Setting Up a Custom Domain in Laragon